Visit the Isle of Portland wild, natural and beautiful

 The Official Test Centre (OTC) is the windsurfing, kitesurfing and stand up paddling (SUP) centre located right on the water’s edge, within the grounds of the National Sailing Academy on...

-Chesil Vista is a 5* Holiday Park celebrating a breath-taking coastal location overlooking Portland and the Fleet with panoramic sea views.
-The fantastic on-park facilities include an Indoor pool, a...
+Chesil Beach (previously known as Chesil Vista) is a 5* Holiday Park celebrating a breath-taking coastal location overlooking Portland and the Fleet with panoramic sea views.
+The fantastic on-park...

 Sailing daily from Portland - check website for availability and to book Gift vouchers now available - Prices start at just £35 for a 2 hour cruise on the Tallship Moonfleet.
 Treat yourself to...

 The Heights Hotel set on the summit of Portland with stunning sea and coastal views over Weymouth and Chesil beach towards Lyme Bay.
 A warm welcome awaits you at the hotel - whether you are staying...

 There’s a great range of accommodation in Portland, holiday cottages, hotels, B&B's and fantastic holiday parks.